Billy Talent: Musical style

-Billy Talent's musical style has been described as punk rock, alternative rock, post-hardcore, pop-punk, hard rock, and emo.
+Billy Talent's musical style has been described as alternative rock, punk rock, post-hardcore, pop-punk, hard rock, and emo.
 Watoosh! saw the band mixing multiple genres and making diverse songs on the same album, stretching from hip hop to indie and ska punk.
 However, this evolved into a more collected sound that was a mix of fewer genres on their second album, Billy Talent.
 The result of this has not been described by the band as their defining sound and that it was something that appeared to them after experimenting with different styles.
 On Billy Talent II, the band altered their sound yet again, based on more mid-tempo and emotional compositions; a bit more collected than their previous work.
 It was also based on far less angst and aggression behind the production, things that were known factors behind their debut.
 The band also experimented with elements of post-punk and uses of pianos, loops, and half-stepped guitar tunings on Billy Talent III and Dead Silence.
 The uses of synth-basses and drum loops made their appearance in Afraid of Heights on the songs "Horses & Chariots" and "Afraid of Heights (Reprise)", almost emulating a space rock influence to that of Muse.
 In their music there are raw and frequent backup vocals heavily collaborated by main vocals, quick dynamic changes between loud and quiet, and Kowalewicz's characteristic vocals which are the key elements that emphasize that assertion.

-They have cited influences including At the Drive-In, Refused, Thursday and the Clash.
+They have cited influences including At the Drive-In, Refused, Thursday, Rise Against, and the Clash.